twillis209/gps_cpp/README.md

 `Catch2` tests can be run from the top-level `gps_cpp` directory with `./build/test/testGps`; it's necessary to run them from here as several depend on test data files in `gps_cpp/test/data` directory.

 I've incorporated the unit tests from `StOpt` along with the fast ecdf algorithm's implementation taken from there, too.
-These can be run `gps_cpp` with:
+These use the Boost unit testing framework rather than `Catch2`, so at the moment these aren't run together with the `Catch2` tests.
+Instead they can be run with:

 ```
 ./build/test/testFastCDF